AuthEceSoftEng/agora/_posts/2017-07-20-quality-metrics.md

 <li><a target="_blank" href="https://github.com/AuthEceSoftEng/agora-web-applicationr">AGORA Web Application</a>: Download and install <a target="_blank" href="https://eslint.org/">ESLint</a> and issue the command `eslint js` in the root of the repo,</li>
 </ul>

-An indicative run of the above tools shows that the AGORA AST Parser does not have any issues, while the AGORA Web Applicationand the AGORA Elasticsearch Client are also of high linting quality, with the latter achieving linting score 8.85/10.
+An indicative run of the above tools shows that the AGORA AST Parser does not have any issues, while the AGORA Web Application and the AGORA Elasticsearch Client are also of high linting quality, with the latter achieving linting score 8.85/10.

+### Service Performance

-### Response Time
+#### Response Time
 To test the response time of the service, one can measure how much does it take to complete a query.
 As the main point of assessment is the performance of the index, the measurement is performed using API queries (the ones available at <a target="_blank" href="http://agora.ee.auth.gr/api/">http://agora.ee.auth.gr/api/</a>).